magnusjyrkkanen/house_price_prediction_tool/README.md

 ## How is it used?

+### Requirements

+Requires Python 3.10.
+Program uses structural pattern matching that was introduced in Python 3.10.

 Before running the program you have to install required libraries.
 You can find the requirements in requirements-file or install with ``pip install -r requirements.txt``.
 To install all requirements including development requirements use command ``pip install -r requirements-dev.txt``.
 Additionally Selenium requires a browser driver for the browser it uses.
 In this learning project Chrome is used.

+### Usage

 You can run the program on command line with ``python house_price_prediction_tool.py`` from the project's main directory.
 The program asks for data to use in the prediction.
 Choose the option you want to use.